 What do we know about boys at this age and stage?

-- Technology is quickly becoming more than a facilitator of learning in Year 9; it is becoming the major method boys use to communicate and socialise, as well as explore their world.We need to design education to meet their needs.
+- Technology is quickly becoming more than a facilitator of learning; it is becoming the major method boys use to communicate and socialise, as well as explore their world.We need to design education to meet their needs.

-- We recognise that students in Year 9 have a great diversity in abilities, interests and achievements.
+- We recognise that students have a great diversity in abilities, interests and achievements.

 - Physically, boys are at differing stages of development; whilst many have already reached and progressed through puberty, others are still developing into young men.

-- Intellectually, there is research to suggest that the developmental gap between Year 9 boys can be up to 6 years.
+- Intellectually, there is research to suggest that the developmental gap between boys can be up to 6 years at this age.

-- Year 9 represents an inflection point whereby a boy’s interest in his education can be driven by his personal interests, levels of engagement and connectivity to people around him.
+- These two years are an inflection point whereby a boy’s interest in his education can be driven by his personal interests, levels of engagement and connectivity to people around him.

 - Boys in Year 9 are starting to explore the world around them and consider what is meaningful and relevant.
 Making learning relevant to this development will not only engage boys but guide them into deeper thinking about themselves and prepare them better for the rigours of Year 10, 11 and 12.

-- Scotch boys in Year 9 are yearning to make independent choices about all matters of their life, yet may not have the experience to do this without some guidance.
+- Scotch boys are yearning to make independent choices about all matters of their life, yet may not have the experience to do this without some guidance.